-Parking prices in Dubrovnik are seasonal with prices shooting up in summer as you can see by the chart below.
+Parking prices in Dubrovnik are seasonal with prices shooting up in summer.
 5Kn (kuna) is about US$1.
 See more on the kuna exchange rate.

 You can insert coins into parking meters but it must be exact change.
 The parking coupon goes on your dashboard.
 You can also buy parking coupons at a tisak (newsstand).
 You can also send a text message with your mobile phone and you will be billed directly.
 Instructions are on the parking sign but the limit is one hour.
-Failing to pay for parking results in a ticket for the full day which ranges from 85 to 360Kn, depending on the zone.
+Failing to pay for parking results in a ticket for the full day which ranges from 130 to 1500Kn (yes, you read that right) , depending on the zone.